IsratTasnimEsha/MakeResult/README.md

 - Ensure your code adheres to the existing coding style and conventions.
 - Submit a pull request with a clear description of your changes.

+## Contact

+I'm here to assist you on your journey with the MakeResult - A School Result Management System.
+If you need help or want to share feedback, feel free to reach out to me at [israttasnimesha1046@gmail.com](mailto:israttasnimesha1046@gmail.com).

 ## Author

 **Israt Tasnim Esha**